Facebook's Sheryl Sandberg On Data Privacy Fail: 'We Were Way Too Idealistic'

 "We know that we did not do enough to protect people's data," Sandberg said.
 "I'm really sorry for that.
 Mark [Zuckerberg] is really sorry for that, and what we're doing now is taking really firm action."

-In addition, the Federal Trade Commission is looking into whether Facebook violated a 2011 consent decree by allowing third parties to have unrestricted access to user data without users' permission and contrary to user preferences and expectations.
+The Federal Trade Commission is looking into whether Facebook violated a 2011 consent decree by allowing third parties to have unrestricted access to user data without users' permission and contrary to user preferences and expectations.

 The penalties for violating the order would be devastating, even for Facebook.
 At $40,000 per violation, the total cost could theoretically run into the billions.